OKR vs KPI: Understanding The Key Differences

 Background Overview on OKR and KPI

-OKR and KPI are both tools used to set goals, track progress, and measure results.
+OKR and KPI are tools to set goals, track progress, and measure results.
 However, they serve different purposes:

 Features of OKR and KPI